English

 Do I need a footmuff as well as a pramsuit?

-Some parents prefer to buy lighter pramsuits when using a thick fleece footmuff, alternatively you could opt for a thicker pramsuit in place of a footmuff.
-It's all about baby's heat regulation, and depends again on the time of year, where you're going and how long you're spending out in the elements.
+An insulating footmuff closely resembles a sleeping bag that attaches to your pram, adding warmth in cold weather.
+Some parents choose to pair them with a lighter pramsuit or skip it and use a thicker pramsuit instead.
+Again, it depends on the time of year, where you're going and how long you're spending out in the elements.
 Using the touch test, the layering rule and a little planning ahead, your baby will be comfy, covered and happy when travelling from A to B.